Blazam-App/docs.blazam.org/docsource/admin/settings/application.md

 Brand Blazam with your own personalized name.

 ## Homepage Message
-Messages entered here will be displayed to all user on their home page dashboard.
+Messages entered here will be displayed to all users on their home page dashboard.
 The text has full HTML support for message customization.

 ## Force HTTPS
-Forces http connections to https.
+Forces HTTP connections to HTTPS.

 ## User Helpdesk URL
 !!! warning

 	Not currently implemented

-This is your organizations tech support portal for help buttons within Blazam.
+This is your organization's tech support portal for help buttons within Blazam.

 ## Branding Icon
-Upload you organization's logo or other image to use within the app.
+Upload your organization's logo or other image to use within the app.
 !!! note

 	The icons used in Blazam are sent to the browser in a method that